Ok, so I’m going to dish all of the secrets that I can about what the best Disney World Resorts for kids are!

 Disney’s Pop Century Resort

 Pop Century has recently undergone quite a renovation and due to that is quickly becoming quite a hot spot for people looking for a kid-friendly Walt Disney World Disney resort for their family’s vacation.
+On our last trip this is where we stayed and we absolutely loved it!

 This resort has wonderful theming that covers all of the eras from the 1950’s to the 1990’s.